Brian-Munene/Toy/README.md

-# Toy is a JavaFX project to show client server communication using sockets in java.
+# Toy is a JavaFX project to show client server communication using sockets.